Zaptross/gemon/notes.md

 # TODOs and Notes

 ## TODO
+* setup discord slash command to start / stop recording, and specify which channel to join
 * setup concatenating transcriptions
     * concatenate by timestamp with users name included
 * setup summarization after concatenation